The Businessmen® rock band

 "I love booking these guys!
 All I have to do is tell the client that each guy dresses up as a doctor, lawyer, or professor; then they step on stage in their business suits and patent-leather shoes and rock their brains out!"

-"Many thanks to The Businessmen for performing the Atlanta Talent Expo at Fox Theatre.
+"Many thanks to The Businessmen for headlining the Fox Theater Expo in Atlanta.
 These guys did a great job!
 I got my very first shout out, and the roses were a very nice touch!"

 Lithornia Harper - The Talent Store